cyberphone/web2native-bridge/README.md

 Applications callable by the Web2Native Bridge emulator **must** be written in Java and stored in a for the purpose dedicated directory.
-This limits unpleasant surprises if you accidentally navigate to a malicious page since an improperly designed native message extension could enable access to *any* application!
+This limits unpleasant surprises if you accidentally navigate to a malicious page since an improperly designed native message extension could enable web access to *any* local application!

 ### API
 The Web2Native Bridge emulator extends the **navigator** object by a *single* method **nativeConnect**(*NameOfTargetApplication*) which